 The Food Information for Consumers Regulation (EU FIC) built on current allergen labelling provisions for pre-packed foods.
 It means that all foods sold for direct sale, whether pre-packed or non-packed, require allergen information about 14 allergens to be:

 • declared on the label within the ingredients list

 There are 14 major allergens that need to be declared.
 They are:

-The EU FIC will provide greater consistency to allergen labelling.
-It will bring general and nutrition labelling together into a single regulation to simplify and consolidate existing labelling legislation.
+The EU FIC provides greater consistency to allergen labelling.
+It brings general and nutrition labelling together into a single regulation to simplify and consolidate existing labelling legislation.
 It is good news for consumers with food allergies or intolerances, as the changes will provide allergen information in a clearer and more consistent way; making it easier for them to make safer food choices when buying food or eating out.

 More information and help:

 • You can find more information on the EU FIC at https://www.food.gov.uk/safety-hygiene/food-allergy-and-intolerance